-- (1) In each Reporting Year, a Professional Registrant must complete a continuing education plan which sets out all of the following information: - (a) the Professional Registrant's area(s) of practice, including any anticipated changes; - (b) a declaration that the Registrant has assessed the risks of the Registrant's Regulated Practice to the public and the environment; - (c) a description as to how the Professional Registrant has assessed the risks identified in subsection (b); - (d) the Professional Registrant's learning goals and priorities; and - (e) the Continuing Education Activities that the Professional Registrant plans to undertake in order to advance the learning goals and priorities identified in subsection (d). - (2) A Professional Registrant must electronically submit the continuing education plan required pursuant to subsection (1) to EGBC by 11:59 PM (Pacific Time) on the last day of each Reporting Year.
+- (1) Before the end of each Reporting Year, a Professional Registrant must complete an up-todate continuing education plan which sets out all of the following information: - (a) the Professional Registrant's area(s) of practice, including any anticipated changes; - (b) a declaration that the Professional Registrant has assessed the risks of the Professional Registrant's Regulated Practice to the public and the environment; - (c) a description as to how the Professional Registrant has assessed the risks identified in subsection (b); - (d) the Professional Registrant's learning goals and priorities; and - (e) the Continuing Education Activities that the Professional Registrant plans to undertake in order to advance the learning goals and priorities identified in subsection (d). - (2) A Professional Registrant must date and keep the continuing education plan required pursuant to subsection (1) in their records for 10 years and submit the continuing education plan to EGBC upon request.